aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPT within C++ Applications" h2="Convert XPS to PPT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XPS to PPT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add the ability to convert XPS to PPT files inside your C++ applications?
+You can do it in two simple steps with the help of Aspose.Total for C++.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents, images, and other file formats.

+The first step is to export XPS to PPTX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful API that enables developers to create, edit, and convert PDF documents.
+It also provides the ability to export XPS to PPTX.

+The second step is to convert PPTX to PPT by using Aspose.Slides for C++.
+Aspose.Slides for C++ is a powerful API that enables developers to create, edit, and convert presentations.
+It also provides the ability to convert PPTX to PPT.

+By using Aspose.Total for C++, developers can easily add the ability to convert XPS to PPT files inside their C++ applications.
+It is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents, images, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}